 When I started blogging, I used to get tons of ideas on the go, ideas come in the bathroom, toilet and even when in the middle of a serious engagement.
 I later got to realize the norm, ideas will always come massively as an enthusiastic new blogger.

 But just because it’s a great idea, in general, doesn’t make it a suitable one for your blog niche.
-Always focus more on ideas that will make your blog better, trim downloads of ideas, you should understand which goals you need to achieve and only focus on ideas on how to achieve them.
+Always focus more on ideas that will make your blog better, and trim downloads of ideas, you should understand which goals you need to achieve and only focus on ideas on how to achieve them.

 Writing Blog Content The Wrong Way